polyaxon/polyaxon/site/docs/guides/best-practices-for-deploying-polyaxon.md

 You can also decide to just use at a minimum 2 selectors one for core components and for the workload to keep them separated.

-Several teams have advanced setup where they take advantage of Node Selectors, Affinity, and Tolerations to setup the default platform behaviour, and use a custom scheduling per experiment/job when needed.
-Please refer to this section for full reference of the [node scheduling behaviour](/configuration/custom-node-scheduling/).
+Several teams have advanced setups where they take advantage of Node Selectors, Affinity, and Tolerations to setup the default platform behavior, and use a custom scheduling per experiment/job when needed.
+Please refer to this section for full reference of the [node scheduling behavior](/configuration/custom-node-scheduling/).

 > N.B. make sure that Polyaxon's dependencies are not deployed on the same node where you are running your experiments and jobs, this way you won't impact the stability of these components if one of the runs has a high CPU/Memory consumption or being preempted.